SebastianScherer88/ml-ops-demo/eks-cluster-w-alb/README.md

 python test_alb_example.py
 ```

-You should see a reponse along the lines of
+You should see a response along the lines of

 ```
 ALB URL: http://k8s-albexamp-echoserv-016cf360fa-438199677.eu-west-2.elb.amazonaws.com